shinesoleil/orderingThird/README.md

 e: 5 min
 r: 5 min

-7. return 200 when GET by userId and orderId
+7. return 200 when GET payments by orderId
 e: 5 min
-r:
+r: 7 min

 8. return 404 when GET by userId and orderId fails
 e: 5 min